resoai/TileBoard/README.md

     * a reconnect will be attempted.
 If not included in the config file, setting defaults to true.
     */
    pingConnection: true,
-   /* locale: locale used for date and number formats - available locales: it, de, es, fr, pt, ru, nl, pl, en (default).
+   /* locale: locale used for date and number formats - available locales: it, de, es, fr, pt, ru, nl, pl, en-gb, en-us (default).
     * The system uses localization files from the package angular-i18n.
     * You can add your locale if it is not included already by adding the corresponding file from the angular-i18n package into the 'locales' folder.
     */
-   locale: 'en',
+   locale: 'en-us',
    /* debug: Toggle for extra debugging information.
     * If enabled, will print info about state changes and entities to console.
     */